PatriLoto/PatriLoto/README.md

 **💼 Experience**

 - Metadocencia: In recent years I've worked in the [Accessibility, Training and Community Teams](https://www.metadocencia.org/en/equipo/), where my work has focused on ensuring and promoting the development of accessible settings that support everyone's equal participation in the Metadocencia community | I've also taught the [open source module](https://zenodo.org/records/14047967) of the [open science training](https://www.metadocencia.org/en/alta-ca/3-2024/) and I've contributed to the [Mapping of Communities, Organizations, and Open Science Resources in Latin America](https://www.metadocencia.org/en/proyecto/mapeo-comunidades/) project, of which I'm a co-author.
+- OLS: Mentee at [Cohort 7](https://we-are-ols.org/posts/2023/07/17/ols-7-mapping-open-science-communities-LATAM/) and mentor at [Cohort 8](https://we-are-ols.org/openseeds/ols-8/projects-participants.html#creating-an-online-repository-for-open-collaboration-in-psychology).
 - Teaching Assistant: I've been teaching computational tools to students and researchers at the Faculty of Agrarian Sciences of the National University of the Northeast(UNNE).
 - Data Science Educator: I've taught data analysis courses with R to people with no programming background in various workshops and conferences.
-- Mentee at [OLS's Cohort 7](https://we-are-ols.org/posts/2023/07/17/ols-7-mapping-open-science-communities-LATAM/) and mentor at [OLS's Cohort 8](https://we-are-ols.org/openseeds/ols-8/projects-participants.html#creating-an-online-repository-for-open-collaboration-in-psychology).

 **✨ Projects and Communities**
 - 👩‍💼 Current Projects: Virtual assistant in open science with a focus on Latin America and [Template for a Software Management Plan](https://github.com/PatriLoto/PGSoftware)
-- 🔭 In the last year I've been working on the following projects: [Science Core Bilingual Development](https://github.com/ScienceCore/climaterisk) and [Accessible Open Science](https://www.metadocencia.org/proyecto/nasa-spanish/)
+- 🔭 In the last year I've worked on the following projects: [Science Core Bilingual Development](https://github.com/ScienceCore/climaterisk) and [Accessible Open Science](https://www.metadocencia.org/proyecto/nasa-spanish/)
 - 🌱 In the last year I've collaborated with the organization of [LatinR](https://latinr.org/en/sobre/equipo/), and I was part of the Book Dash Planning Committee (November edition), a bi-annual edit-a-thon organized by [The Turing Way](https://github.com/the-turing-way/the-turing-way).
 - 🤝 I’m learning about teaching techniques for virtual environments and NLP with Python.
 - 👯 I'm an active member of several open science communities: R-Ladies+ | Latin-R | The Turing Way | OLS | Metadocencia